 He slammed on the brakes and backed the Jag back to the spot where the brick had been thrown.

-a parked car shouting, 'What was that all about and who are you?
+The angry driver then jumped out of the car, grabbed the nearest kid and pushed him up against a parked car shouting, 'What was that all about and who are you?
 Just what the heck are you doing?
 That's a new car and that brick you threw is going to cost a lot of money.
 Why did you do it?'

 The young boy was apologetic.
 'Please, mister...please, I'm sorry but I didn't know what else to do,' He pleaded.
 'I threw the brick because no one else would stop...'
 With tears dripping down his face and off his chin, the youth pointed to a spot just around a parked car.
 'It's my brother, 'he said 'He rolled off the curb and fell out of his wheelchair and I can't lift him up.'